GabrielBernardoDaSilva/Bifrost/README.md

 - **Flexible System Execution**: Enables the creation of systems that process entities based on their components, facilitating behavior implementation.
 - **Scalable and Performant**: Designed to handle large numbers of entities and components efficiently, ensuring smooth performance in games and simulations.

+## Obs:.

+- There are more traditional approaches developed by more people, such as Bevy, Amethist Specs...

 ## Getting Started

 ### Installation